-A staff member shall conduct a face-to-face safety check of all disciplinary segregation inmates at least every 45 minutes on an irregular schedule.
-If an inmate is violent, has mental health problems or demonstrates unusual behavior, the face-to-face check by custody should occur every 15 minutes on an irregular schedule.
+A staff member shall conduct a face-to-face safety check of all disciplinary separation incarcerated persons at least every 60 minutes on an irregular schedule.
+If an incarcerated person is violent, has mental health problems, or demonstrates unusual behavior, the face-to-face check by custody should occur every 15 minutes on an irregular schedule.

-Inmates who are at risk of suicide shall be under continuous observation until seen by a qualified health care professional.
+Incarcerated persons who are at risk of suicide shall be under continuous observation until seen by a qualified health care professional.
 Subsequent supervision routines should be in accordance with orders provided by the qualified health care professional.

-Disciplinary segregation inmates shall receive increased monitoring to include at a minimum:
+Disciplinary separation incarcerated persons shall receive increased monitoring to include at a minimum: